jahidulpabelislam/contribution-counters/README.md

 ## Instructions

-### Install
+### Installing

-1. Locally: `npm install contribution-counters@1.0.0 --save`
+1. To install locally: `npm install contribution-counters@1.0.0 --save`
-2. Globally: `npm install contribution-counters@1.0.0 --global`
+2. To install globally: `npm install contribution-counters@1.0.0 --global`

 ### Using module

-1. Import the necessary counter like so:
+1. Import the necessary counter like below:

     `const { GitHub } = require("contribution-counters");`

-2. Set up a configuration for the selected counter
+2. Set up the configuration for the selected counter

-    The configuration for all is an object with the following properties (all available on all APIs):
+    The config is an object with the following properties (all available on all counters):

     -   `username`: Your username (string:required)
     -   `accessToken`: A access token for the user used above (string:required)